Kato Svanidze: Early life in Tiflis

 While their parents would move to Kutaisi, the four Svanidze siblings moved to Tiflis (now Tbilisi) and lived together in a house near Erivan Square (now Freedom Square) and behind the South Caucasus military district headquarters.
 Alyosha was a member of the Russian Social Democratic Labour Party (Bolsheviks) in Georgia and a confidant of Ioseb Jughashvili (later known as Joseph Stalin).
 The three sisters took up working at an atelier for a French seamstress, Madame Hervieu, making uniforms and dresses for military officers and their wives.
-Sashiko would marry Mikheil Monaselidze, another Bolshevik who also knew Jughashvili when they were students at the Tbilisi Spiritual Seminary.
+Sashiko would marry Mikheil Monaselidze, another Bolshevik who also knew Jughashvili when they were students at the Tbilisi Theological Seminary.

 In 1905, Alyosha invited Jughashvili to live with him, his three sisters and his brother-in-law, Mikheil Monaselidze.
 The atelier was frequented by the sisters' upper-class clientele, which combined with its central location, made it ideal for a hideout.
 "Our place above the suspicion of the police.
 While my fellows did illegal stuff in one room, my wife was fitting the dresses of generals' wives next door," Monaselidze later wrote.
 It is likely that Jughashvili first met Svanidze at this point, though it is possible he had previously hid out with her parents.

 Jughashvili was soon interested in Svanidze; he would later describe her to his daughter Svetlana as "very sweet and beautiful: she melted my heart."
 According to Iremashvili, Svanidze herself "worshipped [Jughashvili] 'like a demigod' but understood him.
 She was fascinated by [Jughashvili], and enchanted by his ideas," finding him charming.
 But she was also, as Montefiore notes, an educated woman in her own right and had taken an active interest in Bolshevism, organising fundraisers for the Social Democrats and helping tend to wounded revolutionaries.